SomeHats/Tambourine/README.md

 ```
 --------------------
 #### element(selector)
-Select an element from your HTML, by its `id` or with a css selector.
+Get an element from your HTML, by its `id` or with a css selector.
 Adds extra Tambourine goodness.

 ##### Example
 HTML: